hermantai/sorno-py-scripts/README.rst

 sorno_podcast_downloader.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Downloads podcasts given a feed url.

 The downloaded podcasts have useful file
 names (e.g contain the title of the podcast and prefixed by the published
-date)
+date).

 sorno_reduce_image_sizes.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Saves images with reduced sizes.

 Reduces the sizes of all images in a directory and its subdirectories by saving them with lower quality jpg format.
 The directory structure is preserved but the new directory is created with a timestamp suffix.

 sorno_scrape_peg_list_1000.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A script to scrape the 1000 pegs from http://www.rememberg.com/Peg-list-1000/
+Scrapes the 1000 pegs from http://www.rememberg.com/Peg-list-1000/

 sorno_spacefill.py
 ~~~~~~~~~~~~~~~~~~